 Your Old Favorite: Shrimp with a hefty dose of cocktail sauce

-The Healthier Option: Keep the shrimp, lose the sauce (just 1/4 cup has 12 grams of sugar), and add some oysters while you're at it.
+The Healthier Option: Keep the shrimp, lose the sauce (just 1/4 cup has 7 grams of sugar), and add some oysters while you're at it.

 The Nutrients You Get: Seafood is generally high in protein and low in calories, and mollusks and crustaceans in particular are good sources of minerals like zinc, copper, iron and magnesium.
 Down a half-dozen oysters and you'll get more than 4 grams of protein, more than three days' worth of zinc, and 1/3 of your daily iron intake–all for just 50 calories.
-A half-cup of shrimp has even more protein, at 10 grams, along with high amounts of selenium and vitamin B12.
+A half-cup of shrimp has even more protein, at 11 grams, along with high amounts of selenium and vitamin B12.

 Your Old Favorite: Cookies, cakes and, of course, pecan pie (if you can't get through the holiday season without a slice of it, just do as Haas suggests and eat half a normal slice, which should be about 1/16 of the pie rather than 1/8).

 The Healthier Option: We're not kidding ourselves here–aside from a bowl of seasonal fruit, it's hard to put a "healthy" label on any holiday dessert.
 Pumpkin pie, however, is a better option than anything else on the dessert table, says Haas.

 The Nutrients You Get: Unlike other fillings, pumpkin pie's offers some vitamins and minerals (including hefty amounts of vitamin A), and, depending on how it's made, it likely has less sugar than other desserts.